lkhq/laniakea/docs/general/initial-setup.rst

     TESTING = False

 Set the caching backend you want (filesystem, redis, memcached, ...) and ensure you generate a new secret key.
-Generating a secret key is asy with this Python snippet:
+Generating a secret key is easy with this Python snippet:

 .. code-block:: python